Skip to main content

 10. Make your meetings accessible: Ask the participants which type of accessibility they need.
 Share material in advance and include live captions in Teams meetings.

+I hope these 10 Microsoft accessibility tips are helpful for you.
 I’m learning more each day and will leave you with your first assignment: open any Microsoft 365 app and familiarize yourself with Accessibility Checker.
 In my opinion, it is truly the best place to start!

 Sources: Microsoft Accessibility website, Enable-the Microsoft Accessibility YouTube Channel, American Foundation for the Blind